jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 ## Static Menu Config

 You can specify (in a static way) the set of menu items to display in the left **sidebar** and/or the **top navbar**.
 A menu item representing a **link** should have a `text` attribute and an `url` (or `route`) attribute.
-Also, and optionally, you can use the `icon` attribute to specify an icon from [Font Awesome](https://fontawesome.com) for every menu item.
+Also, and optionally, you can use the `icon` attribute to specify an icon for every menu item ([Bootstrap Icons](https://icons.getbootstrap.com/) by default).
 A single string instead of an array represents a **header** in the sidebar, a **header** is used to group items under a label.
 However, a **header** may also be represented by an array containing the `header` attribute.
 There is also a `can` attribute that may be used as a filter with the Laravel's built in [Gate](https://laravel.com/docs/authorization#gates) functionality.
 Even more, you can create a nested menu using the `submenu` attribute.
 Also, there are other options and attributes available that will be explained later.

 Here is a basic example that will give you a quick overview of a menu configuration: